Chapter 6.04

 "Impounded" means the receipt of an animal into the custody of the poundmaster pursuant to the provisions of this chapter or any state statute.

-"Livestock" means any pig, pygmy pig, hog, cow, bull steer, horse, mule, jack, jenny, hinny, sheep, goat, llama, domesticated fowl, or domesticated rabbit or other rodent.
+“Livestock” means any pig, pygmy pig, hog, cow, bull steer, horse, mule, jack, jenny, hinny, sheep, goat, llama, or domesticated fowl.

 "Person" means any individual, firm, partnership, corporation, trust, or association of persons, including any governmental entity other than the city.